Are There AC Repair Regulations & Standards in California & San Diego?

 Minimum Energy Efficiency Standards for New Cooling Units in California

-The implementation of minimum energy efficiency standards for new cooling units in California, set by the US Department of Energy, is a positive step towards reducing energy consumption and lowering carbon emissions in the state.
+The implementation of minimum energy efficiency standards for new cooling units in California, set by the U.S. Department of Energy, is a key step toward reducing energy use and lowering carbon emissions across the state.

 New Standards